CIA-Oceanix/CIA-Oceanix.github.io/_pages/assembly.md

 ### Session on data-driven simulation and emulation
 This session will
-- Session Chairs: TBD
+- Session Chairs: R. Fablet
 - Hugo Frezat. **End-to-end learning of subgrid scale parameterizations**.
-(TBC)
 - Said Ouala. **Approximating Koopman operator using trainable linear aungmented dynamics**.
 - Duong Nguyen. **TrAISformer: a generative transformer for AIS trajectory prediction**.
 - Amédée Roy. **GANs for the simulation of seabird foraging trajectories**.